dhis2/training-docs/content/android/lg_vizdataentry.md

 ![edit_program_section](images/vizentry/edit_program_section.png)

-We can see that the mobile render type is set to "Matrix."
+Set the mobile render type to "Matrix."
 This will render this options in quadrants as per our table within the presentation for this session.

 ### Sync and review changes on the device